 1. Survey Your Home: Calculate the current heat loss (HLI) of your property.

-2. Recommend Upgrades: Identify necessary insulation and ventilation works required to bring the home up to the SEAI's B2 BER standard, ensuring the heat pump will operate efficiently.
+2. Recommend Upgrades: Identify necessary insulation and ventilation works required to bring the home up to the SEAI's B2 BER standard.

 3. Specify the Heat Pump: Recommend the correct size and type of heat pump for your specific home's needs.